JuliaLinke/Neural.Efficiency.2025/README.md

 #### a07.CovBat
 This R script harmonizes functional connectivity matrices derived from resting-state and task-based fMRI across cohorts using the CovBat method.
 It removes unwanted site/scanner effects while preserving biologically meaningful variability.

+#### a08.NeuralEfficiency
+This MATLAB script estimates neural efficiency by computing the correlation between functional connectivity matrices derived from resting-state and task-based fMRI (dot-probe task).
+It also computes contribution scores for each connection.